onflow/docs/docs/tooling/unity-sdk/samples/flow-words-tutorial.md

     ![Flow Control Manager new account creation example](../media/aeda525491f7b1b329e57ac7d07fa997.png)

     1. Select the paying account.
 This will usually be the emulator_service_account
     2. Enter a friendly name for the new account.
-This is just for your own reference and does not get written to the chain.
+This name is just for your own reference and does not get written to the chain.
     3. Click Create
 3. If successful, the new account will appear under the Flow Control Manager Accounts tab.